Kawona/airbnb-clone-project/README.md

 High quality images and descriptions for each property Responsive design for mobile and desktop users booking flow optimization with minimal steps from browsing to checkout

+### Importance of a User-Friendly Design in a Booking System
+A user-friendly design is crucial in ensuring that customers can browse, compare, and book properties effortlessly.
+If the interface is confusing or cluttered, users may abandon the booking process.
+Key benefits of user-friendly design include:
+- **Increased conversions** by simplifying the booking journey.
+- **Reduced bounce rate** with clear navigation and accessible content.
+- **Trust and reliability** through professional design and easy-to-use features.
+- **Improved customer satisfaction**, encouraging repeat use and referrals.
+- **Accessibility for all users**, including those on mobile or with limited technical skills.